 19 Feb 2014

-ARTICLE 19, English PEN and Media Defence League Initiative respond to the UK High Court ruling that David Miranda's detention at Heathrow airport was lawful under Schedule 7 of the Terrorism Act 2000:
+ARTICLE 19, English PEN and Media Legal Defence Initiative respond to the UK High Court ruling that David Miranda's detention at Heathrow airport was lawful under Schedule 7 of the Terrorism Act 2000:

 ARTICLE 19, English PEN and Media Legal Defence Initiative are disappointed at the dismissal of David Miranda's application for judicial review.

 As organisations that work to defend the right to freedom of expression in the UK and around the world, we intervened in the case as third parties since we believed that the detention of David Miranda under Schedule 7 of the Terrorism Act and the retention of his property, including sensitive journalistic materials, was a disproportionate interference with his right to freedom of expression.

 Miranda was assisting his partner Glenn Greenwald in his reporting for the Guardian of the revelations regarding the NSA’s and GCHQ's surveillance programmes, a continuing story of national and international importance that is clearly in the public interest.
 The stopping of an individual assisting the reporting of the story, and the seizure of their materials, has profound implications for press freedom in the United Kingdom.

 While the court recognises the substantial importance of the issues raised by the case, the judgment will expose any journalist covering a story on national security, who passes through a port in the UK, to being detained under Schedule 7 and having their sources or material seized.
 It therefore threatens to undermine protections for journalists that are recognised in international law and may deter future sources from providing information to the media in the public interest.